 Barry X Ball

-Barry X Ball by Amy Baker Sandback, writer and critic, New York (1993)
+Barry X Ball, essay by Amy Baker Sandback, American art critic and writer

 Crosscutting ideas, new with old, offers open-ended possibilities if the interpreter brings inventiveness to the process.
 In the recent work of Barry X Ball, such a fusion has created a set of entirely original assumptions based on the unlikely reference points of 14th century ideals and 20th century high-technology.
 In an attempt to push limits past givens, programmed reasoning is applied to hallowed emotional and intuitive insights as new as tomorrow and as ancient as the mystery of creation.
 It is nothing less than an attempt at the re-unification of the discrete disciplines of science, art, and philosophy: intellectual divisions that one should be quick to point out are man-made and comparatively modern.
 Yet the goal of this ordering remains decidedly aesthetic.
 If this all seems convoluted, that is so, and the resulting logic/illogic is the tension that gives power to the artwork.

 The artist’s interest in the religious context of art making, and particularly in medieval icons, developed during the 1970’s after his move to New York.
 Living in the city allowed him to study masterpieces in museum collections, and later his interest was further enhanced by travel in Italy.